 - Residents of Newfoundland and Labrador

-- Asymptomatic Workers who are subject to the Special Measures Order; and
+- Asymptomatic Workers who are subject to specific travel exemptions; and

 - Those permitted by the CMO to enter Newfoundland and Labrador due to extenuating circumstances.